Public Hearing Process

 All individuals entering City Hall and any other City-operated facility, including the City Clerk’s Department, located on the main floor in the Susan A. Thompson Building at 510 Main St., are required to wear a face mask.

-Only two customers are allowed at the Clerk’s Department front counter at one time.
-They are asked to respect social distancing guidelines and stay a minimum of six feet apart at all times.
+Individuals entering the City Clerk’s Department are asked to respect physical distancing guidelines and stay a minimum of six feet apart at all times.

 Please review the COVID-19 safety measures before visiting.

-Le nombre de personnes pouvant se trouver à la réception du Bureau du greffier en même temps se limite à deux.
-La clientèle est priée de suivre les consignes d’éloignement physique et de se tenir à six pieds des autres en tout temps.
+Les personnes qui pénètrent dans les locaux du Bureau du greffier sont priées de suivre les consignes d’éloignement physique et de se tenir à au moins six pieds des autres en tout temps.

-Veuillez lire les mesures de précaution liées au COVID-19 avant votre venue.
+Veuillez lire les mesures de précaution liées à la COVID-19 avant votre venue.